Sam Rockwell On Stage - Theater Credits, Bio and Tickets

 In 2018, Rockwell won both the Academy Award and Golden Globe (for ‘Best Performance by an Actor in a Supporting Role’) for his performance as troubled police officer Jason Dixon in “Three Ebbing, Missouri.”
 In 2019, his portrayal of George W. Bush in “Vice” also earned him Academy Award and Golden Globe nominations.
 And since then, he has also appeared in the 2019 films “Jojo Rabbit” and “Richard Jewell.”

 On television, Rockwell wowed audiences with his portrayal of iconic Broadway director/choreographer Bob Fosse in FX’s hit 2019 series “Fosse/Verdon,” earning his first Emmy Award nomination (for ‘Outstanding Lead Actor in a Limited Series’) alongside a further Golden Globe nomination.
 Other notable television credits include NBC’s “Prince Street” (1997-2000) and Netflix’s adult animated sitcom “F is for Family” (since 2015).

-Rockwell returns to Broadway to star opposite Laurence Fishburne and Darren Criss in a star-studded revival of David Mamet’s American Buffalo at the Circle in the Square Theatre from March 24 through July 12, 2020.
+Rockwell was scheduled to return to Broadway to star opposite Laurence Fishburne and Darren Criss in a star-studded revival of David Mamet’s American Buffalo at the Circle in the Square Theatre from March 24 through July 12, 2020.
 However, due to the COVID-19 pandemic, this production has been postponed.